edg1983/WGS_pipeline/README.md

 Eventually update `singularity_cachedir` variable in `nextflow.config` to point to a proper folder where singularity images are stored / will be downloaded

-**NB.** Various supporting files are needed and expected in the `resources` folder.
-This path can be configured by changing the parameters in `config/resources_GRCh37/38.conf`.
-All files needed are provided in a Zenodo repository.
-Please refer to the README file in the resources folder.

 ### Arguments

 ```